zaidi280/zaidi280/README.md

-### Hi there, I'm Saif  👋
+### Hi there, I'm Saif ZAIDI  👋

-I'm a software developer from Tunisia.I have a passion for learning and sharing my knowledge with others as publicly as possible.i am into improving my skills in multiple programming languages such as js/java/php/c# and learning how to use librarys such as reactjs and frameworks like laravel at the moment.
+I am currently a 3rd year computer science student applied to the management .
+I have a passion for learning and sharing my knowledge with others.
+I want to improve my IT skills.
+I use my technical knowledge to the benefit of others .

 ## I'm a Developer and Student!!